rehierl/abstract-properties/05-0-graph-theory/1-2-converse-semantics.md

 <!-- ======================================================================= -->
 ## remarks

-The following is a short list of pairs of general converse semantics:
+The following is a short list of pairs of converse semantics:

 * super-ordinate-to <=> sub-ordinate-to
 * more-significant-than <=> less-significant-than